What is the Cheapest Shipping Option?

 Tracking

-Whenever you deliver with UPS or FedEx, you’ll automatically get a tracking number.
-You can use this number to check your package’s location on the shipping company’s website.
+Whenever you deliver with UPS or FedEx, you’ll automatically receive a tracking number.
+You can use this number to check the location of your package on the shipping company’s website.

-This is a nice feature that might make you lean toward using these carriers, even if they’re costlier.
+This is a nice feature that might encourage you to use these carriers, even if they’re costlier.

-However, USPS has stepped up its game in recent years and now offers tracking on many packages.
+However, USPS has stepped up its game recently and now offers tracking on many packages.

 As with FedEx and UPS, you can check your tracking number on the USPS website.
 They’ll tell you where your package is and potentially what its arrival date is.

-The post office doesn’t offer tracking on every package, however.
-You have to ask your post office service rep for more details on package tracking.
+However, the post office doesn’t offer tracking for every package.
+You have to ask your post office service representative for more details on package tracking.

-And I have to say though that in my experience, the UPSP tracking system isn’t terribly detailed.
+I have to say, though, that in my experience, the UPSP tracking system isn’t terribly detailed.
 I’ve found that tracking through UPS or FedEx is much more thorough.

-Tracking through the post office often leaves me in a wonderland after the package gets checked in.
+Tracking through the post office often leaves me wondering after the package gets checked in.

 Then I’m left to wait for the parcel to arrive, not knowing when that might be.

-This uncertainty could be inconvenient if I wanted to or needed to be home when the package was arriving.
+This uncertainty could be inconvenient if I wanted to or needed to be home when the package arrived.

 So, if you are shipping a package you want detailed tracking on, UPS and FedEx are best in my experience.